 This is when your solicitor and the seller’s solicitor swap signed copies of the contract.

 It’s a significant milestone, so you can relax safely knowing there’s only a small amount of paperwork left before you get your hands on the keys to your new home.

 When you exchange contracts, you and the seller are committed to the deal.
 If you pull out after this stage, you’ll lose your deposit.
 So if you have any concerns at all, make sure you iron them out before exchanging contracts.

-A few things happen before you’re free to go and pick up the keys to your new home.
-Your solicitor will send you a completion statement, detailing the money owed to them.
+A few things happen before you’re free to pick up your new home’s keys.
+Your solicitor will send you a completion statement detailing the money owed to them.

 They’ll then send this to the seller’s solicitor and receive the title deeds.
-You’ll pay any stamp duty, the sale will be registered with the Land Registry (or equivalent), and your new home is officially yours!
+You’ll pay any stamp duty, the sale will be registered with the Land Registry (or equivalent), and your new home is officially yours.
+Congrats!